PositronicSoftware/VoyagerAPI-Unity3d/README.md

 To add them: Window, Package Manager, switch the top left dropdown to packages: Unity Registry, search by name.

-XR Interaction toolkit will likely be reverted to gaze only for simplification.

 ### Setup for Android
-For new projects make sure you have enabled XR Plug-in Management or followed the setup guide for your device, otherwise the test scenes will run like a phone app.
+For new projects make sure you have enabled XR Plug-in Management or follow the setup guide for your device, otherwise the test scenes will run like a phone app.

 ![VoyagerManager Properties](Docs/XRPlug-inManagement.png)

 Quest 3: https://developer.oculus.com/documentation/unity/unity-tutorial-hello-vr/#step-6-run-unity-project-setup-tool

 ## Key Classes & Scenes